apache/james-project/src/adr/0044-against-the-use-of-cassandra-lightweight-transactions.md

 transactionality on this topic.
 Discussions on this topic have not started yet.

 LWT are required for `eventSourcing`.
 As event sourcing usage is limited to low-usage use cases, the performance degradations are not an issue.
+Note that `eventSourcing` could be used to maintain LWT free projections for some (infrequent writes) of the LWT mentioned before, thus avoiding performance issues while keeping a consistent source of truth (see decision for ACL).

 LWT usage is required to generate `UIDs`.
 As append message operations tend to be limited compared to message update operations, this is likely less critical.
 UID generation could be handled via alternative systems,